booch/presentations/Booleans_Are_Easy/slides.md

 ???

-* Please try not to use non-Booleans in `if` statements, though.
+* But it's not recommended to rely on that in `if` statements.
-* Use something more intention-revealing that returns a Boolean.
+* It's better to use something more intention-revealing that returns a Boolean.

 ------